 When I founded the WW2 Forums in the year 2000, I wanted to create a place for discussion and research about the Second World War with the content maintained online.
 The two overarching concepts were permanence and accessibility.
 Permanence in that all messages, postings, and research should be kept online allowing researchers to visit threads years later and find relevant information.
 Accessibility in that I'd make the information available to as many people as possible with as little effort on their end as possible.
 In time, a bustling little community of rogues formed around our common interest in the Second World War.
 For sixteen years these WW2 Forums have offered a place for discovery, discussion, and research about World War Two.
 In internet terms sixteen years is an eternity.
 The once mighty MySpace.com (remember that site?) was founded in late 2003, a full three years after the WW2 Forums went live.
 In those sixteen years, many WW2 websites went dark for a variety of reasons, but the WW2 Forums remained steadfast.
 Not only did we stay active, in 2007 we rescued a second discussion board in the form of WW2 Talk, this one with a Commonwealth focus.
 Headed by an entirely separate and very astute administration team, WW2 Talk flourished into its own significant contribution WW2 research.
 Over the past 9 years our two "sister" sites have coexisted, examining the Second World War in depth from very different perspectives.
 The recent launch of our third sibling site, the WW2 Open Resource Group, (WW2.ORG) represents our continuing effort to preserve research and keep it accessible.
 Very early in it's development, the site will serve as an online WW2 encyclopedia as well as an archive to preserve copies of important primary resource documents for research and citation purposes.
 The maintenance of this nexus of sites is a not insignificant expenditure of time, effort, and resources.
 There are server fees, software licenses, domain registrations, and the like which amount to thousands of dollars annually.
 Our current advertising system is a welcome help but is beginning to fall short of our financial demands.
 To maintain and expand this WW2 network, we are giving members the option to become Patrons of the WW2 Forums.
 For a small donation a member can now become a site Patron for a one year term and know they are helping these sites stay operational.
-There are two ways to support this site: (you can do either one or if you prefer, employ both options) 1) Become a Patron of WW2F.com.
-The cost is $36 USD for one year term.
+There are two ways to support this site: (you can do either one or if you prefer, employ both options) Become a Patron.
+The cost is $33 USD for one year term.
 Patrons will get a badge on their profile, along with a few other small perks.
-You can do this by clicking the WW2 Forums Patron button below.
-2) Donate whatever amount you like on your own terms.
-If you want to make a one time $100 donation, make a $5 per pay period contribution, or donate a single dollar, you can do this with the "Donate" button below.
-You can do this by clicking the Donate button below.
-WW2 forums Patron $36 USD/1 Year WW2 Forums Open Donation (in USD $) I sincerely think this site serves a worthy role for WW2 research.
+You can do this by Upgrading your WW2F Account to Patron Status.
+Note that you must already be a registered member to upgrade your account.
+Make an Open Donation.
+If you want to make a one time donation in any amount, make a $5 per pay period contribution, or donate a single dollar.
+You can do this by clicking the Open Donation button on the WW2F Patron Page.
+I sincerely think this site serves a worthy role for WW2 research.
 If you also think it is worthwhile and can spare it, why not support our effort here?
 If you do so, know that you are making a tangible difference in our future as a network of WW2 websites.
 We do have specific and immediate goals we'd like to accomplish here at the site.
 If you become a Patron of the WW2 Forums, here is what you are enabling us to improve the site and secure our future: -Transfer of web hosting to a new more reliable server -Migration to a new, more powerful discussion forum platform -enlistment of professional services to conduct a full and proper database migration -extension of domain registration for 5 years (WW2F.com, & WW2.org), indicating our commitment to stability through the year 2021 -Re-establishment of the Member Gallery Details & Questions: We've already had some inquiries on supporting the site and becoming a Patron.
 I've compiled the answers here and will add any new information to this section as it is published.
 15 July 2016 - Patron badge start date Please be aware that we will moving to a new server and migrating to new forum software, and the current interface will be rebuilt (that's a main purpose of your contribution!).
 As a result there it will not be possible to implementing the Patron status on the current platform as it will be removed very shortly.
 To resolve this, anyone registering for Patron status in the next 30 days will have their one year term commence 15 July 2016.
 Non Paypal Users: For users who don't want to use PayPal, you can become a Patron or donate directly by mail.
 For details please Private Message me or email me at No Change to Existing Memberships The addition of Patron status does not change any aspect of current site memberships.
 We'd certainly appreciate any member who donated or became a Patron, but if you don't do so you still have full access to the site as always.
 Are we becoming pay only site?
 No, and we never will.